rfomin/elfbsp/README.md

 Larger values try to reduce the number of seg splits, whereas smaller values produce more balanced BSP trees.
 The default value is 11.

-NOTE: this option has little effect when the --fast option is enabled.

 `-o --output  FILE`
 This option is provided *only* for compatibility with